hyperledger/caliper/CONTRIBUTING.md

     * The workload module implementation.
     * The exact error logs (and their surroundings).
     * Any other information you deem neccessary.
-7. **Existing Issues**: You can also provide links to similar (or the same) issues in other forums (GitHub issues, StackOverflow questions or Rocket.Chat messages).
+7. **Existing Issues**: You can also provide links to similar (or the same) issues in other forums (GitHub issues, StackOverflow questions or Discord messages).
 Such cross-linking can help us ensure that we can broadcast the potential fixes to multiple instances of the question.
 8. **Your Environment**: Always include your execution environment information, including the used version/commit of Caliper, the operating system, Node.JS version, or any relevant information about your project that uses Caliper.

 ## Submitting Pull Requests